 Overlooked by the majestic Mourne Mountains, Murlough Beach and Nature Reserve is a five-mile stretch of golden sand.

 A must-visit at any time of the year, this County Down strand takes on a different kind of beauty depending on which season you visit.
+While not on the list, it isn’t too far from the longest beaches in the world.

 Address: 10-14 Central Promenade, Newcastle, County Down, BT33 0AA